arbCoding/sac-format/README.md

 Use `sac_format.o` and include the interfaces in `./src/header`.
 If you're using the high-level stuff, you'll need the low-level stuff anyway (since it uses it behind the scenes), might as well have a shorter list of object files.

+Use `sac_spectral.o` and include the interfaces in `./src/header`.
+This provides access to the optional spectral functions (depend on FFTW).

 ---